 Damage To Old Or New Property

 You plan on leaving your old house or apartment in good condition.
-That’s a good idea, if you want your security deposit back.
-You want to enter your new house the same way.
+That’s a good idea if you want your security deposit back.
+You want to enter your new house in the same way.
 However, there’s always the chance that something will nick the woodwork on the door or the stairway banister on the way in or out.